Asabeneh/30-Days-Of-JavaScript/readMe.md

     year2020
     year_2020
 ```
-Camel case or the first way of declaring is conventional in JavaScript.
-In this material, camelCase variables will be used.
+camelCase or the first way of declaring is conventional in JavaScript.
+In this material, we will use camelCase variables.
 Invalid variable:
 ```sh
   first-name
   1_num
   num_#_1
 ```
-Let's declare variables with different data types.
+Let us declare variables with different data types.
 To declare a variable, we need to use let or const keyword before the variable name.
 Following the variable name, we write an equal sign (assignment operator), and a value.
 ```js
   # Syntax
   let nameOfVariable = value